-The first thing we do when my family arrives at a national park is to head straight for a park rangers to inquire about the Junior Ranger program.
+The first thing we do when my family arrives at a national park is to head straight for park rangers to inquire about the Junior Ranger program.
+This is our favorite thing to do in Yellowstone National Park with kids.
 Yellowstone has many options to choose from.
 Please note that some of these programs do cost money.

 The Junior Ranger program is designed for kids ages 4 and up.
 You will purchase your book and begin the activities inside.
-Once your little one has completed the age appropriate activity, he or she will be award a really cool badge.
+Once your little one has completed the age-appropriate activity, he or she will be awarded a really cool badge.